JimStockwell/rebalance/README.md

 # Portfolio Rebalancer

-This project be an investment portfolio rebalancer hosted on AWS.
+This project will be an investment portfolio rebalancer hosted on AWS.

 Each user can maintain one portfolio.